alsm6169/docker-learn/docker004/Readme.md

 2. using python sqlalchemy code (example in subsequent chapters)

 ## Summary
+What we learned here is:
+- download MySQL container image
+- Start, Stop MySQL container
-We learned to run a database server (here MySQL), log into the server and create database
+- Log into the MySQL and create sample database